Telefonica/mistica-design/tokens/figma/README.md

 - **Fetch existing Figma data**: Retrieves the existing variables and collections from Figma.
 - **Process JSON data**: Extracts theme and token data from provided JSON files for each brand.
-- **Update or dreate variables**: Adds new variables or updates existing ones based on the brand's light and dark themes.
+- **Update or create variables**: Adds new variables or updates existing ones based on the brand's light and dark themes.
 - **Handle variable modes**: Ensures each brand's mode (e.g., "Light", "Dark") is updated or created in the Figma "Brand" collection.
 - **Support for multiple brands**: Processes multiple brands, mapping each brand's unique variables into Figma's collections.